 In some cases, the assumption of risk is nothing more than a poor attempt to defend someone’s negligent actions.
 But, in other cases, assumption of risk can reduce your compensation or force you to pull your claim altogether.
 It is important to speak with a personal injury attorney to assess your case and also determine if there is a possible assumption of risk issue.

 To explore your options for compensation, contact the Gladstein Law Firm, PLLC today.
 We offer free consultations and can help you recover from your injuries.
-Schedule your appointment now by calling us toll-free at 800-991-0474, or fill out our online contact form with your legal questions.
+Schedule your appointment now by calling us, or fill out our online contact form with your legal questions.